Chemistry

 • Fermi Energy: Fermi energy represents the maximum total energy state at zero temperature and is essential in understanding electrical and thermal properties such as thermal conductivity, temperature capacity, and Fermi-Dirac statistics of materials.

 • Fermi Level: The Fermi level measures electrical current conductivity as well as carrier concentration in various materials and their electronic properties – providing vital insight into insulator/semiconductor or conductor status for individual substances.
-Its placement on this scale also determines effects such as charging injection, transport of carriers, and energy band design.
+Its placement on this scale also determines effects such as charging injection, transport of carriers and energy band design.

 Comparison Chart of Fermi Energy and Fermi Level